JeffreyRobertLynch/GlassBox-XAI/README.md

 **No claims are made regarding diagnostic accuracy, safety, or fitness for medical decision-making.**

-**Visualizations (e.g., segmentation masks, saliency maps, Grad-CAM overlays) are interpretability tools designed to support human understanding of model behavior.
+**Visualizations (e.g., segmentation masks, XAI overlays, etc.) are interpretability tools designed to support human understanding of model behavior.
 They are not clinical indicators.**

-This work reflects a commitment to transparency, explainability, and responsible AI development in medical imaging research.
+This work reflects a commitment to transparency, explainability, and responsible AI development in medical imaging and general XAI research.
 Please refer to the [ISIC 2018 dataset license and terms of use](https://challenge2018.isic-archive.com/) for attribution and usage guidelines.

 ---